Bridging the Gap between Learning and Inference for Diffusion-Based Molecule Generation: Methodology

-As for the inference of GapDiff, it starts with noises $M_T$ and iteratively denoises from the previous result, finally achieving the goal.
+As for the inference of DiffGap, it starts with Gaussian noises $M_T$ and iteratively denoises from the previous result, finally achieving the goal.
 That is,

-where the condition of the denoising process is generated in the last step $p_\theta(M_{t-1}|M_t)$, instead of the sample from the unbiased Gaussian distribution.
+where the condition $\hat{M}_t$ of the denoising process is generated in the last step $p_\theta(M_t|M_{t+1})$, instead of the sample from the unbiased Gaussian distribution.

-\paragraph{Exposure bias.} The discrepancy between training and inference is referred to the exposure bias problem, which may lead to an accumulation of errors and distortion of generation.
-Especially in 3D molecule generation, the conformation space of 3D molecules is huge and rough, with most breaking the chemical and physical rules.
-A small position shift could result in an unreal conformation or lower affinity.
+However, the above inference process of DiffGap will suffer serious exposure bias due to the discrepancy between training and inference.
+In 3D molecule generation, the conformation space of 3D molecules is huge and rough, with most breaking the chemical and physical rules.
+A small atom-type shift could result in an unrealistic molecule.
 During inference, the reverse process can be viewed as an autoregressive generative process iterated multiple times in time steps, generating $M_0$ by gradually denoising $M_t$ sampled randomly according to equation~\ref{cdp:eq:reverse}.
 However, general diffusion models require a large number of iteration steps (typically 1000), leading to error accumulation and exposure bias issues.

-\paragraph{Adaptive Sampling Strategy.} To address the exposure bias issue in traditional diffusion models, we propose an adaptive sampling strategy, which reduces the discrepancy in data distribution between training and inference by introducing reasonable noise into the training phase.
-The core idea of GapDiff is to probabilistically utilize model-predicted conformations as ground truth during training.
-Temporarily disregarding condition protein $\mathcal{P}$, we denote $y_t$ as the first term in the condition of the denosing probability $q(M_{t-1}|M_t, M_0)$, an estimated conformation based on $M_t$ and $t$ in equation~\ref{cdp:eq:cl} (right).
-That is, we use the estimated conformation $y_t$ to predict the denoised sample $M_{t-1}$ and update the objective function in equation~\ref{cdp:eq:cl} (left).
+\textbf{Adaptive sampling strategy.} To address the exposure bias issue in traditional diffusion models, we propose an adaptive sampling strategy, which reduces the discrepancy in data distribution between training and inference by introducing reasonable noise into the training phase.
+The core idea of DiffGap is to utilize model-predicted conformations as ground truth during training probabilistically.
+In particular, we denote $M^*_t$ as a perturbed condition in the denoising probability $q(M_{t-1}|M_t, M_0)$ to replace the ground truth sample $M_t$, which is unavailable in the inference phase.
+Therefore, the objective function of DiffGap is

-GapDiff's sampling strategy in Figure~\ref{css:fig:gapdiff} shows how we eliminate the gap between training and inference.
-The black arrow indicates the classic way while the blue line represents our modified training process.
-We utilize two procedures to boost the whole training process.
-The first one, called pseudo molecule estimation, gives an estimate of the current time step for single-step denoising.
-Meanwhile, the temperature annealing algorithm updates the critical probability $p_T$ as the training progresses.
-Then we select the denoising result of the previous step or the new estimate with a certain probability to make the model closer to the data distribution of inference during training.